20 – 25 June 2018, HOME, Manchester

 There are four bursaries available:

-– Two Feature Expanded full bursaries that cover the course fee and travel to both location
+– Two Feature Expanded full bursaries that cover the course fee and travel to both locations.

-– One bursary offered by the Netherlands Filmfonds to Dutch citizens or residents in the Netherlands (covering 75% of the fee)
+– One bursary covering 75% of the fee offered by the Netherlands Filmfonds to Dutch citizens or residents in the Netherlands.

 Deadline for Applications: Sunday 11 March 2018, 5.00 pm (GMT)